ud39/TermVimConf/README.md

 # TermVimConf
-Repo for configuration file of vim and terminal
+Repo for configuration files of vim, brew packages and terminal